 According to the plan, Canada will welcome more than 1.2 million new immigrants over the next three years, with an annual intake that would reach 401,000 in 2021; 411,000 in 2022; and 421,000 in 2023 — equivalent to one per cent of the population.

-While the government touted the need for migrants to strengthen the economy, the unemployment rate in Canada, the unemployment rate currently stands at 9%, from an all-time high of 14% in May.
+While the government touted the need for migrants to strengthen the economy, the unemployment rate in Canada, the unemployment rate currently stands at 9 per cent, from an all-time high of 14 per cent in May.
 Over 8 million Canadians applied for emergency COVID relief benefits in the form of the CERB.
-Canada's unemployment rate was around 5% prior the pandemic.
+Canada's unemployment rate was around 5 per cent prior the pandemic.